omesanni/gists/README.md

     2. Remove the HEADERS object in both api functions in gists.ts file located at src/api/ folder.
 By doing so you can use the github api freely but github will place a limit on how many requests you can make to their api.

+## FURTHER IMPROVEMENT
+Token should be loaded via enviroment variable.